-- In 2004-05 in Queensland, about 5% of Indigenous males and 8% of Indigenous females reported diabetes or high sugar levels.
-This was similar to the proportions nationally (5% and 8% respectively) (Table 1.09.1). - Diabetes was more prevalent among Indigenous persons living in remote areas of Queensland (11%) than among Indigenous persons in non-remote areas (5%) (Table 1.09.1). - After adjusting for differences in age structure, Indigenous people in Queensland were more than 3 times as likely to report diabetes or high sugar levels as non-Indigenous people.
-Prevalence of diabetes was highest among Indigenous and non-Indigenous persons aged 55 and over (32% and 11% respectively) (Table 1.09.2, Appendix 2). - Between July 2008 and June 2010, there were 2,498 hospitalisations of Indigenous people resident in Queensland with a principal diagnosis of diabetes mellitus.
-Indigenous people were hospitalised with a principal diagnosis of diabetes at a rate of 16.5 per 1,000 population.
-This was higher than the rate for New South Wales, Victoria, Queensland,
+- In 2004-05 in South Australia, about 6% of Indigenous males and 9% of Indigenous females reported diabetes or high sugar levels.
+This was slightly higher to the proportions nationally (5% and 8% respectively) (Table 1.09.1). - After adjusting for differences in age structure, Indigenous people were more than 4 times as likely to report diabetes or high sugar levels as non-Indigenous people.
+Prevalence of diabetes was highest among Indigenous and non-Indigenous people aged 55 and over (46% and 12% respectively) (Table 1.09.2, Appendix 2). - Between July 2008 and June 2010, there were 593 hospitalisations of Indigenous people resident in South Australia with a principal diagnosis of diabetes mellitus.
+Indigenous people were hospitalised with a principal diagnosis of diabetes at a rate of 17.6 per 1,000 population.
+This was higher than the rate for New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory combined (14.1 per 1,000 population) (Table 1.09.3, Appendix 2).

-- Western Australia, South Australia and the Northern Territory combined (14.1 per 1,000 population) (Table 1.09.3, Appendix 2). - After adjusting for differences in age structure, Indigenous people were hospitalised for diabetes at 4.7 times the rate of non-Indigenous people in Queensland (Table 1.09.3, Appendix 2). - Indigenous people had much higher hospitalisation rates for diabetes than non-Indigenous people in all age groups from 25-34 years onwards.
-The greatest difference in rates was in the 45-54 year age group, where Indigenous people were hospitalised at 10.0 times the rate of non-Indigenous people in Queensland (Figure 1.09.1). - Over both the long term (2001-02 and 2009-10) and short term (2004-05 and 2009-10) in Queensland, there have been a significant increases in hospitalisation rates for diabetes among Indigenous (18% and 16% respectively) and non-Indigenous people (88% and 30% respectively) (Figure 1.09.2; Figure 1.09.2a, Appendix 2). - Over the long term in jurisdictions with adequate Indigenous identification (Queensland, Western Australia, South Australia and the Northern Territory combined), there has been a significant increase in hospitalisation rates for diabetes among Indigenous and non-Indigenous people (21% and 45% respectively).
+- After adjusting for differences in age structure, Indigenous people were hospitalised for diabetes at 5.4 times the rate of non-Indigenous people in South Australia (Table 1.09.3, Appendix 2). - Indigenous people had much higher hospitalisation rates for diabetes than non-Indigenous people in all age groups from 25-34 onwards.
+The greatest difference in rates was in the 35-44 year age group where Indigenous people were hospitalised at over ten times the rate of non-Indigenous people (Figure 1.09.1). - Over both the long term (2001-02 and 2009-10) and short term (2004-05 and 2009-10) in South Australia, there were no significant changes in the hospitalisation rate for diabetes among both Indigenous and non-Indigenous people (Figure 1.09.2). - Over the long term in jurisdictions with adequate Indigenous identification (Queensland, Western Australia, South Australia and the Northern Territory combined), there has been a significant increase in hospitalisation rates for diabetes among Indigenous and non-Indigenous people (21% and 45% respectively).
 Over the short term in jurisdictions with adequate Indigenous identification (New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory combined), there has been no significant change in the hospitalisation rates for diabetes among Indigenous people, and a significant increase among non-Indigenous people (17%) (Figure 1.09.2; Figure 1.09.2a, Appendix 2).

-Table 1.09.1: Aboriginal and Torres Strait Islander people reporting diabetes/high sugar levels, by sex and remoteness area, Queensland and Australia, 2004-05
+Table 1.09.1: Aboriginal and Torres Strait Islander people reporting diabetes/high sugar levels, by sex, South Australia and Australia, 2004-05